toov00/GAS_OPTIMIZER/README.md

 - Detailed text and JSON reports with severity classification
 - Works with any Solidity contract (no dependencies required)
 - Estimates gas savings for each finding
-- VS Code extension available for real-time analysis
+- VS Code extension available (see `vscode-extension/` folder for installation and usage)

 ## Installation